-You have to wear protective clothing: helmet, boots, overalls and high visibility jacket.
+You have to wear protective clothing: safety helmet, boots, overalls and high visibility jacket.

-Jobs are often temporary for short periods of time.
+Jobs are often temporary for a few weeks or months at a time.

 You have to travel to different sites.

 The working day starts early and may depend on the hours of daylight.
-You may work long hours in summer and shorter hours in winter.
+You might work long hours in summer and shorter hours in winter.

 You often work overtime, including evenings and weekends to minimise the disruption to traffic.

 Training during an apprenticeship is mainly on the job with off the job training at college.
-You would work towards Scottish Vocational Qualifications (SVQ) in Construction and Civil Engineering Operations (Construction) at SCQF Level 5 and NPA Construction Operations.
+You would work towards SVQ in Construction and Civil Engineering Operations (Construction) at SCQF Level 5 and NPA Construction Operations.